vex-labs/vex-contract/frontend-notes.md

 get_potential_winnings {"match_id": "RUBY-Nexus-17/08/2024", "team": "Team1", "bet_amount": "1000000"}

 **get_users_bets**
 Get a list of bet IDs and their associated match IDs for a user.
+Should be used when viewing bets for a user.

 get_users_bets {"bettor": "pivortex.testnet", "from_index": null, "limit": null}

 **get_bet**
-Get a single bet
+Get the bet info of a single bet.
+Should be called when viewing bets for a user.

 get_bet {"bettor": "pivortex.testnet", "bet_id": "1"}

 **get_user_staked_bal**
-Get the amount of VEX staked by a user
+Get the amount of VEX staked by a user.
+Should be called to get the amount of VEX staked by a user.
+Should also be used to determine whether a a user can unstake the inputted amount of VEX (cannot unstake more than they have staked and cannot unstake an amount such that it would leave them will less than 50 VEX staked unless the unstake all).

 get_user_staked_bal {"account_id": "pivortex.testnet"}

 **get_user_stake_info**
-Get the stake info for a user
-Will need to be used to get when they can next unstake
+Get the stake info for a user.
+Will need to be used to check whether they are able to unstake (they cannot unstake if the timestamp has not passed).

 get_user_stake_info {"account_id": "pivortex.testnet"}

+**can_stake_swap_happen**
-I need to implement a view method to determine whether the stake swap can happen.
+Get whether a stake swap can happen.
+Should be called on the staking page to determine whether the button to swap rewards should be enabled.

+can_stake_swap_happen {}

 ## Ref finance swap